-- 30. Increased solidarity between the rich countries with highly developed wetland conservation, management and restoration capacities and the poor European countries in economic transition with needs for technology transfer and institutional capacity-building is a high priority for this beginning third millennium, if the Ramsar Convention is going to achieve its objectives and contribute to wise use of wetlands on the ground.
-To this end, the Ramsar Bureau will rely, even more so than ever before, on the active technical and financial support from and collaboration with the more advanced western European countries. - 31.
+- 31. Increased solidarity between the rich countries with highly developed wetland conservation, management and restoration capacities and the poorer European countries in economic transition with needs for technology transfer and institutional capacity-building is a high priority at the beginning of the third millennium, if the Ramsar Convention is going to achieve its objectives and contribute to wise use of wetlands on the ground.
+To this end, the Ramsar Bureau will rely, even more than ever before, on the active technical and financial support from and collaboration with the more developed western European countries. - 32.
 The elaboration and implementation of appropriate instruments for national wetland policies that ensure the wise use of all remaining wetlands within the territories of all European states is a crucial priority.
-The Bureau will stimulate and support Contracting Parties on a regular basis to become more active and result-oriented in this field. - 32.
-As the region with by far the largest number of Ramsar sites (although not necessarily by surface area), Europe has many problems with the appropriate management of its Ramsar sites.
+The Bureau will stimulate and support Contracting Parties on a regular basis to become more active and result-oriented in this field. - 33.
+As the region with by far the largest number of Ramsar sites (although not by surface area), Europe has many problems with the appropriate management of its Ramsar sites.
 Improvement of the management of many European Ramsar sites is therefore seen as a priority for the implementation of the Strategic Framework for the future development of the Ramsar Site List.
-The Bureau will stimulate and support all

-Contracting Parties to achieve measurable results in this domain during 2001.
+The Bureau will stimulate and support all Contracting Parties to achieve measurable results in this domain during 2002.
 Training programmes and exchange of experience, knowledge and know-how will be essential.
 The alleviation of threats and pressures on many existing Ramsar sites is a high priority.
-Progress with the establishment of monitoring procedures for an increasing number of sites is anticipated.

-- 33. The development of the third Ramsar pillar: increased international cooperation, so far often neglected or only supported half-heartedly in the region, will be a priority in 2001.
-As a priority, individual Contracting Parties will be encouraged to progress with the management of shared sites, shared water catchments, and species.
-The implementation of the Ramsar Guidelines for International Cooperation provide the necessary tools at all levels: in the domain of increased collaboration between Ramsar and other global and regional environmental conventions, in the field of Pan-European cooperation for biodiversity conservation and related issues, as well as in the form of individual technical support to those countries lacking sufficient resources.
-This is often most pronounced in the public services responsible for wetland conservation in Newly Independent States and countries in economic transition. - 34.
-Finally, the implementation of the many announcements and commitments made, and the Resolutions adopted, at COP7 in 1999 will be a short-term priority in 2001.
-The first year of the new millennium will be forward-looking, thus laying the ground, during the regional meeting scheduled for October 2001 in Slovenia, for the development of a modern Ramsar Strategy 2003-2008 and an Action Plan that stands up to its expectations.
+Progress with the establishment of monitoring procedures for an increasing number of sites is anticipated. - 34.
+The development of the third Ramsar pillar: increased international cooperation, so far often neglected or only supported half-heartedly in the region, remains a priority for 2002.
+As such, individual Contracting Parties will be encouraged to progress with the management of shared sites, shared water catchments, and species.
+The implementation of the Ramsar Guidelines for international cooperation provide the necessary tools at all levels: in the domain of increased collaboration between Ramsar and other global and regional environmental conventions, in the field of Pan-European cooperation for biodiversity conservation and related issues, as well as in the form of individual technical support to those countries lacking sufficient resources.
+This is often most pronounced in the public services responsible for wetland conservation in Newly Independent States and countries in economic transition. - 35.
+Finally, the implementation of the many announcements and commitments made, and the Resolutions adopted, at COP7 in 1999 will be a short-term priority in 2002.
+The year leading to COP8 willbe forward-looking, using the baseline resulting from the Regional

+Meeting in October 2001 in Slovenia, for the development of a modern Ramsar Strategy 2003-2008 and an Action Plan that stands up to its expectations.